cmu-pasta/DateSAT/dataset/README.md

 - Supports multiple result file formats (`results_*.json` and `*_*.json` patterns)
 - Reconstructs constraint code from constraint data when needed
 - Validates SAT solutions using enumeration baseline as ground truth
-- Records metrics for all approaches including enumeration and fuzzing baselines
+- Records metrics for all approaches including enumeration baseline

 **Validation Logic:**
 The validation uses enumeration baseline as the ground truth and follows these rules: